it-at-m/stadtbezirksbudget/docs/src/architecture/adr/02-no-column-annotation.md

   start.
 - Strictly matching property and column names improves traceability between code and database, making it easier to understand and maintain both.
 - Consistency reduces the risk of errors and misunderstandings, as there are no differing terms for the same concept.
-- If the rule is not followed, it may lead to confusion, harder debugging, and increased maintenance effort.